Rakhyvel/Orng/CONTRIBUTING.md

-# Contributing to Orng
+# Contributing to Orange
-Thank you for your intetest in contributing to the Orng Programming Language!
+Thank you for your intetest in contributing to the Orange Programming Language!
 This document outlines the process for reporting issues and submitting pull requests to ensure everything goes smoothly.

 ## Reporting Bugs
-Help us improve Orng by reporting bugs effectively:
+Help us improve Orange by reporting bugs effectively:

 ### Bug Report Checklist
 * A clear title summarizing the issue